Ford geeks gone wild

 When you think of software and geeks you think of companies like Apple and Microsoft.
-If Todd Brown and Dan Eisele have their way, you’re going to widen your swath of software geeks to include them.
+If Todd Brown and Dan Eisele have their way, you’re going to widen your swath of software geeks to include them and Ford technology.

 A couple of years ago Brown was testing a Ford SUVs new ESC and RSC system in North Michigan.
 He was by himself, away from home, and stopped to have dinner.
 With no one else to talk to over dinner Brown had time to think and create.